thiercelin-loic/booking/README.md

 # Booking System

-A modern workplace booking application for managing public and semi-public workspaces.
+A modern booking application for managing public and semi-public resources.

 ## Overview

-This booking system provides a comprehensive solution for searching, booking, and reviewing public workplaces such as coworking spaces, libraries, meeting rooms, and other professional environments.
-Inspired by Airbnb's model but focused specifically on work environments, this application connects users with available workspace options.
+This booking system provides a comprehensive solution for searching, booking, and reviewing public or private resources such as rooms, venues, equipment, or any other reservable items.
+Inspired by Airbnb's model but designed for general-purpose usage, this application connects users with available options for any kind of booking scenario.

 ## Features

 ### Listings Management
-- Complete CRUD operations for workplace listings
+- Complete CRUD operations for listings
 - Detailed listing information including name, description, location, amenities, photos, availability, and pricing
 - Search and filter capabilities